flowcontrol12/docu/docs/06-Examples/Collector - creation example.md

+---
+slug: /Examples/Collector-Creation-Example
+---

-# Example of Collector creation
+# Collector Creation Example

 **Collector** is a type of database (data stream) for which we can configure a process that periodically queries for specific data.
 The data acquired by the process feeds the **Collector** database. **Collector** data can be used in two ways: